'Brady Bunch' Episode Fuels Campaigns Against Vaccines — And Marcia's Miffed

 "I think it's really wrong when people use people's images today to promote whatever they want to promote and the person's image they're using they haven't asked or they have no idea where they stand on the issue," she says adding, "As a mother, my daughter was vaccinated."

-McCormick said she got the measles as a child and it was nothing like the Brady Bunch episode; she got really sick.
+McCormick said she got the measles as a child, and it was nothing like the Brady Bunch episode; she got really sick.

 "Having the measles was not a fun thing," she said.
 "I remember it spread through my family."

-The year that Brady Bunch episode came out, according to data from the Centers for Disease Control and Prevention, there were more than 25,000 measles cases and 41 deaths.
+The year that the Brady Bunch episode came out, according to data from the Centers for Disease Control and Prevention, there were more than 25,000 measles cases and 41 deaths.
 It was six years after the vaccine was developed, and the vast majority of people who got sick with measles fully recovered, as they do today.

-Elena Conis, an associate professor at University of California - Berkeley specializing in medical history, explained the circumstances in 2019 are vastly different from those in 1969.
+Elena Conis, an associate professor at the University of California, Berkeley, who specializes in medical history, explained that circumstances in 2019 are vastly different from those in 1969.

-"In 1969 we had less control over infectious diseases," she says.
+"In 1969, we had less control over infectious diseases," she says.
 "Smallpox was still a reality.
 There were far more cases of polio.
-In that context it made sense to think of measles as a lesser threat."
+In that context, it made sense to think of measles as a lesser threat."

-Public health officials began to try to change the public consensus about measles, once a vaccine was developed, she says.
+Public health officials began to try to change the public consciousness about measles once a vaccine was developed, she says.

-"They were saying, 'Well hold on.
-There's this rate of complications there's this number of hospitalizations, there's this number of deaths.
+"They were saying, 'Well, hold on.
+There's this rate of complications; there's this number of hospitalizations; there's this number of deaths.
 We really have to shift our thinking about the threat that measles poses."

 "Many parents think of measles as just a common nuisance which makes their children feel miserable and keeps them out of school for a while.
-But physicians today know that measles is more than a nuisance," the announcer says, going to warn of potential complications like bacterial infections, fatal pneumonia and brain inflammation.
+But physicians today know that measles is more than a nuisance," the announcer says, going on to warn of potential complications, such as bacterial infections, fatal pneumonia and brain inflammation.

-The messaging worked, accompanied by federal funding initiatives towards childhood immunization.
-Over the next two decades measles infections and deaths decreased precipitously as immunization levels went up.
-By 1984, there was just one death related to measles, historically low at the time.
-A far cry from the around 500 deaths each year attributed to measles before the vaccine was introduced.
+The messaging worked, accompanied by federal funding initiatives directed toward childhood immunization.
+Over the next two decades, measles infections and deaths decreased precipitously as immunization levels went up.
+By 1984, there was just one death related to measles, historically low at the time and a far cry from the roughly 500 deaths each year attributed to measles before the vaccine was introduced.

-Everyone who caught measles in the Brady Bunch episode was fine by the next episode and most people who catch the measles in 2019 will be fine too.
-But that's not always the case; the virus can cause pneumonia, in severe cases brain swelling and deafness.
+Everyone who caught measles in the Brady Bunch episode was fine by the next episode, and most people who catch the measles in 2019 will be fine too.
+But that's not always the case; the virus can cause pneumonia and, in severe cases, brain swelling and deafness.

-In the ongoing measles outbreak in New York City about 29 people have been hospitalized, six of whom needed intensive care, according to the the city's Health Department.
+In the ongoing measles outbreak in New York City, about 29 people have been hospitalized, six of whom needed intensive care, according to the city's Health Department.
 Two pregnant women in New York City have contracted the virus in recent weeks, which could have severe complications impacts for their babies; and a flight attendant who caught the virus while on a flight from New York City to Tel Aviv Israel, was in a coma from measles complications, according to NBC.

 Lloyd J. Schwartz, the son of Sherwood Schwartz, creator of the Brady Bunch who passed away in 2011, also took issue with using the show to dissuade vaccination.